slackhq/slack-api-docs/page_formatting.md

 ## Emoji

-Slack attempts to normalize emoji across multiple platforms using the follow approach:
+Slack attempts to normalize emoji across multiple platforms using the following approach:

 1. All emoji sent to Slack (as chat message to the message server, or arguments to the API) are translated into the common 'colon' format (e.g. `:smile:`)